vbfg1973/CustomerManagementTest/README.md

 - No validation except that provided by WebAPI naturally via interpretation of nullable properties.
 - The data model for the address <-> customer relationship is wrong.
 It should be *one to many* customer to addresses.
 It is *many to many*.
 I've left this in place.
 - There are creds in the docker-compose.yml for connecting to the DB.
 This is for your convenience of running it.
 This ought to be a shooting offence in a real repository.
+- Testing is limited to ensuring that controllers and DTOs have documentation comments attached.
+This is to make sure swagger documentation is available.

 ## To run it